-Kasol in the midst of Parvati Valley is a trekking paradise.
-The lush green valleys with the elegant Parvati River flowing alongside like a pearl necklace.
+Kasol in the midst of Parvati Valley is a trekking paradise in Himachal Pradesh.
+Kasol offers an experience of lush green valleys with the elegant Parvati River flowing alongside like a pearl necklace.
 Trekkers and nature lovers from across the globe visit this place.
 And surprisingly many of them choose to stay.
 Kheerganga trek happens to be the most popular of treks in Parvati Valley.

 They get shackled to the beauty of Kasol.
-The number of Israeli settlers shows you the value Kasol holds among foreigners.
+The number of Israeli settlers shows you the value Kasol holds among foreigners and Indians alike.
 This place is heaven.
+Although due to court order there has been a recent clamp down on number of commercial camps operating in Kheerganga, its popularity has hardly been dented.

 The Tosh village, hot springs of Manikaran, Kheerganga, Parvaty River almost anything and everything here is filled with serenity.

 During the treks from Kasol you will get to see raw nature thriving in the valley.
 Kasol and nearby villages like Tosh and Malana are places where people live by respecting Nature.
 Nature is not bullied by humans in here, they co-exist.
 Take a break away from the sins of city life and spend some time in this valley.
+Numerous waterfalls, hot spring pools, snow covered peaks all around and lush green forest makes Kasol and Parvati valley a gem of a holiday destination especially if you are interested in adventure.
 You will soon realise how Nature can be embraced if you get to know it in its true and original state.

 How to reach Kasol and Bhuntar?